 How to Ground an Ungrounded House

-If you want to ground an entire system, you have to call in a pro to rewire the entire home—an expensive job.
+If you want to ground an entire system, you have to call in a pro to rewire the entire home, which is typically an expensive job.
 If you want to ground only one receptacle, you can ask an electrician to run an individual ground wire from the receptacle to a cold-water pipe.

-Here's a simpler solution: Install ground fault circuit interrupter (GFCI) receptacles.
+For a simpler solution, install ground fault circuit interrupter (GFCI) receptacles ($16, The Home Depot).
 These offer protection similar to grounding.
 Installed correctly, a single GFCI can protect all the receptacles on a circuit.